NARv22/data/README.md

-# NARv Open Data
+# NARv Tool and Experimental Data

 ## About

-This repository contains the benchmarks and the experimental data for the ESEC/FSE 2022 submission entitled "**Abstraction and Refinement:
-Towards Scalable and Exact Verification of Neural Networks**".
+This repository contains the source code of NARv, the benchmarks and the experimental data for the ASPLOS'23 Fall submission #426 entitled "**Abstraction and Refinement: Towards Scalable and Exact Verification of Neural Networks**".

 The evaluation is performed on three widely-used benchmarks and datasets:
 - ACAS Xu